Link features and functions FAQ

 How can we still use MIDI in combination with Link?

 Live can still send normal MIDI information out to external devices while being part of a Link session.
-However, when Link is enabled, Live cannot receive MIDI Sync input from any external MIDI source, nor can Live be a ReWire slave.
+However, when Link is enabled, Live cannot receive MIDI Sync input from any external MIDI source.

 How does Link interact with tempo automation written in a Live Set?